duhjesus/redditBot/README.md

 ###### Note:
-        1. one last vulnerability of python dependency, *pycrypto*, left. no remedy yet, will look into it.
-Don't believe to be using it.
+        1. one last vulnerability of python dependency, *pycrypto*, left. no remedy yet, will look into it. don't believe to be using it.
         2. all accounts have been deleted and passwords are throwaways.

 ## purpose: